-Brilliant club: Last year we 11 students attend the brilliant club.
+Brilliant club: 2021-22 we 11 students attend the brilliant club.
 6 students were Pupil Premium, two achieved 2:1, three achieved 2:2 and one was working towards this level.
 This was a great opportunity for them to experience University life and to raise their aspirations.
-This year we have 14 students attending the Brilliant club starting in January with 8 of the Pupil Premium.
+2022-23 we have 14 students attending the Brilliant club starting in January with 8 of the Pupil Premium.
+All 14 students submitted their final assignment.
+8 students achieved a 1st or 2:1, 5 students achieved a 2:2 and o1 students a 3rd so all passed.

 Virtual subject evenings: Improving parental engagement of Pupil Premium parents at subject evenings.
 In 2020-2021 it was 63% and 2021-2022 it was again 63%.
+2022-23 there was a dip to 52% which we are in the process of improving by early and increased communication with parents before parents evenings.

 Duke of Edinburgh engagement: Over the last 5 years engagement of Pupil Premium students with DofE has been around 12%, dipping to 10% for 2021-22 but for the current academic year 2022-23 it is 18%.
 This is a slightly positive number compared to the Pupil Premium cohort as a whole of 17% which shows an increase in engagement which is great.
+Recruitment for DofE 2023-24 is a little slower in part I think increased costs.
+Currently we have around 11% of students involved which is a drop and something to look at.